GMC-DRL/MetaBox/README.md

              Parameter
              ----------
-             problem: a problem instance given by Trainer.
+             problem: a problem instance, you can call `problem.eval` to evaluate one solution.
-             Notice: When Trainer select a problem instance, it will initialize an Env(include a problem and an optimizer),then Trainer will run agent's train_episode to solve the problem.So one Env object has its unique problem instance.

              Must To Do
              ----------